blynkkk/docs/blynk.edgent-firmware-api/supported-boards.md

 ## Hardware that can work with Static Tokens

 {% hint style="info" %}
 This is the easiest way to migrate from legacy Blynk projects.
-Just add `BLYNK_TEMPLATE_ID` and `BLYNK_DEVICE_NAME` on top of your existing firmware (before any Blynk includes), set new Auth Token and that's it.
+Just add `BLYNK_TEMPLATE_ID` and `BLYNK_TEMPLATE_NAME` at the top of your firmware (prior to any includes), update your auth token and that's it.
 Read more about [project migration](../blynk-1.0-and-2.0-comparison/migrate-from-1.0-to-2.0.md).
 {% endhint %}

 Read about static tokens here: